cascadium/OpenMAMA-snapshot/README.md

-# Cascadium Agent
+# Cascadium Node

-The Cascadium Agent is a high performance caching and distribution application capable of publishing and storing state for market data streams over standard HTTP Protocols.
+The Cascadium Node is a high performance caching and distribution application capable of publishing and storing state for market data streams over standard HTTP Protocols.

 ## Features

-The Cascadium Agent is under continuous development, but it is currently capable of:
+The Cascadium Node is under continuous development, but it is currently capable of:

 * Subscribing on-demand to OpenMAMA market data publishers over REST
 * Using the OpenMAMA data dictionary to generate json output including field names